 States such as Colorado, California, Texas, and Massachusetts have also developed Master Plans for Aging.
 According to the SCAN Foundation, a Master Plan for Aging is a comprehensive roadmap for system-wide changes in how services are coordinated, delivered, and financed to better meet the needs of a state’s older adults and their families.
 Driven by data and rooted in the values of transparency and accountability, it can serve as an outcome-oriented blueprint for all sectors to promote healthy aging and prepare for future demographic changes.

-“We appreciate the positive steps taken to date by Governor Hochul on the Master Plan for Aging, including its inclusion in her State of the State and the request for multiyear funding in her budget,” said Bob Blancato, statewide coordinator of We Stand with NY Seniors.
+“We appreciate the positive steps taken to date by Governor Hochul on the Master Plan for Aging, including its inclusion in her State of the State and the request for multiyear funding in her budget,” said Bob Blancato, statewide coordinator of NYS Master Plan for Aging Coalition.
 “Our coalition presents this document in the spirit of cooperating with the governor in both achieving her strategic vision for the plan and providing an opportunity for input from those who are deeply involved in these efforts across the state.
 We also reiterate our hope that Governor Hochul can issue the executive order in time for Older Americans Month in May.”